 And what is Meeks’ response to the brick-and-mortar restaurants that claim food trucks are robbing them of customers?
 Start your own.
 His vision is to have food trucks tethered to a brick-and-mortar restaurants as street-side extensions.
 He calls it creating a mini-business or “mobile cafes” that are an expansion of the existing restaurants.

 Such a food truck would “activate city spaces.”
 Where once was empty asphalt, you drop a pizza or donut truck.
 A food truck at every corner?
 “Right here,” Meeks said as he sat in his Michigan office.
 “You got to drive four miles to get a bite here.”

 “Here” would be the Grand Rapids suburb of Walker where MOVE Systems expanded in 2017 in an industrial park.
-The building couldn’t be further away from its New York City headquarters, both in location and lifestyle.
+The building couldn’t be further away from its New York City office, both in location and lifestyle.

 Meeks chose Michigan for expansion, in part, for family reasons.
 His wife Jennifer Meeks works as an administrator at a Grand Rapids’ hospital.
 Jennifer is supportive of her husband’s start up business.
 “It’s just recognizing we as a country are moving to the speed of which things are go-go-go in every aspect,” she said.
 “I think he is on to something.”

 Jennifer says her husband is not your typical Wall Street CEO type.

 Meeks has a diverse background that is part Wall Street, part Armed Forces and part tree-hugger.

 He has degrees from Harvard and the Stanford Graduate School of Business.
 Yet, he is also a highly decorated Army veteran who survived a roadside bomb explosion in Iraq.
 He got a Bronze Star for rescuing an Iraqi family from a burning building.
 And he is the unpaid president of a non-profit that helps some of the poorest people in Africa learn how to grow and market products.